peekyou-api/peekyou_api_ruby/README.md

-# Peekyou-api
+# Peekyou Social and Consumer Audience -API

-A peekyou-api class written in RUBY , specifically for use with the peekyou-API.
+A peekyou-api class written in RUBY by ANKIT PATEL , specifically for use with the peekyou's Social Audience API and Consumer Audience API.

-**Disclaimer**: This project is a work in progress and may contain bugs.
+**Disclaimer**: This project is a work in progress .

 ## Goals